 Others causes include:

-- Metabolic, eg hypothyroidism, liver failure, renal failure, acute intermittent porphyria.
+- Metabolic - eg, hypothyroidism, liver failure, chronic kidney disease, acute intermittent porphyria.

 - Chronic inflammatory demyelinative polyneuropathy.